 Students and Faculty that need to book the recording studio or soundstage can do so by filling out this form.
 Film Minors do not have reservation privileges.
 Requests need to be made at least 48 hours in advance of a scheduled production date.
 Once received you will be contacted for verification.
 If you are scheduling for multiple days you must fill out the form for each day you plan to be working in the space.

 The soundstage is made up of over 2700 sq/ft of production space and provides ample room for multiple student productions.
-It is outfitted with two twenty-foot cycloramas, one white and one green for process shooting, VR work and special effects.
+It is outfitted with two twenty-foot cycloramas that provide students with space for green screen process cinematography and infinite space.

-The space is outfitted with LED lighting as well as traditional tungsten instruments fixed to gridwork supplying over 3000 amps of electrical service.
+Our pipe grid is outfitted with LED lighting as well as traditional tungsten instruments with 3000 amp service.
 In addition, two company switches supply an additional 200 amps each for tie ins.

 The recording studio not only provides the department a premier space for recording and mixing audio but also serves as a classroom.
-The control room doubles as an instruction room and is ideal for workshops, designed from the ground up as an instructional space.
 The same acoustic treatment, floating floor work, double-walled construction that outfits the recording studio is also found in the mixing room.
 This makes the room acoustically isolated from any sounds or noise transmissions from existing structures and external rooms, an ideal workspace for monitoring the perfect mix.

 In addition, the control room is equipped with the latest ProTools hardware, industry leading audio console, and supplemental compressors and power conditioners, providing an impeccably clean signal for the ultimate recording session.

-The lab is made up of twenty iMacs running the Adobe CC suite, Toon Boom Studio for animation, Unity for video game creation and Final Draft; industry leading screenwriting software.
+The lab is made up of twenty machines running the Adobe CC suite, Toon Boom Studio for animation, Unity for video game creation and Final Draft; industry leading screenwriting software.
 Situated on the fourth floor, students have a stunning view of Allen Fieldhouse and central campus as well as the surrounding community.
 When not in use by classes, students have full access to work on projects in an open lab setting.
 Adjacent to the lab is a meeting room for script readings, auditions, and group brainstorming sessions.

-The production classroom was designed to mirror the functionality of the soundstage in a more intimate classroom structured environment.
+The production classroom was designed to mirror the functionality of the soundstage.
 Heavy black curtains cover the windows, adjusting not only the light that enters the space but also aiding in acoustic adjustment.
 A small grid is available for lighting instruments and lighting control is duplicated in both spaces for training consistency.
 Adequate room is available for the construction of small sets during scheduled productions.